 Impairment of the protective function due to reflections on the machine table!

-- Make sure that reflections on the machine table are prevented reliably. - After mounting and every day after that, check the detection capability of the safety sensor in the entire protective field using a test rod (see chapter 9.3.1 "Checklist - periodically by the operator").
+- After mounting and every day after that, check the detection capability of the safety sensor in the entire protective field using a test rod (see chapter 9.3.1 "Checklist - periodically by the operator").